Financial help with fuel bills

 Families on low income benefits in Scotland, Wales and Northern Ireland may be eligible for grants to help them live independently in the community.

 Families in Scotland can apply to their local authority for a grant from the Scottish Welfare Fund for one-off costs, such as a bed or cooker.
 Apply directly to your local council.

 Families in Wales can apply for a grant from the Discretionary Assistance Fund (DAF), which gives payments to support vulnerable people to remain living independently.
 To apply, call the DAF on 0800 859 5924 or apply for a DAF grant online.

 Families in Northern Ireland can apply for a Community Care grant to support you in times of extreme pressure.
-To apply, complete the Community Care Northern Ireland application form.
+To find our more and apply, visit the Community Care Northern Ireland webpage.
 Once completed, return it to your Social Security or Jobs & Benefits office.

 Other sources of financial help